Dakuider/Eallfedem/Campaign/MainStory.md

 ## Malak's Birth: 4273AE

-While Malak is growing inside Zoya, she allows Yelena to conduct experiments because of the latent magical power that resides in elven blood.
+While Malak is growing inside Zoya, she conducts experiments because of the latent magical power that resides in elven blood.
-Malak's birth was gruesome due to the magic caused by these experiments and Zoya died in childbirth.
-  - **[REVIEW]**: does she though?
-Devden said otherwise...
-Enraged by being lied to, and fearing for Malak's safety, Devden fled with Malak to Tomespire.
+Malak's birth was gruesome due to the magic caused by these experiments and left Zoya bedridden Enraged by being lied to, and fearing for Malak's safety, Devden fled with Malak to Tomespire.
 Thinking it would be the safest place, Devden left Malak in the hands of the Mirhem Academy while he continued his own research on zinoplasm.